 Outdoor Swimming Society guidance for landowners, ‘Inland Bathing Areas: a Guide to Setting up Inland Bathing Areas in the UK’, (including case law and discussion of legal liability), explained and PDF available for download, https://www.outdoorswimmingsociety.com/access-all-areas/

 RoSPA guidance, ‘Managing safety at inland waters guidance’ January 2019, has detailed advice on the law and practical guidance for landowners using case studies.
-Sign up in box on their website (document link sent by email to download PDF), https://www.rospa.com/leisure-safety/water/inland/
+Download PDF free from their website, https://www.rospa.com/leisure-safety/water/inland/

 Visitor Safety Group guidance, ‘Managing Visitor Safety in the Countryside: Principles and Practice’, new edition available for £20 from: https://www.ypdbooks.com/misc/2089-managing-visitor-safety-in-the-countryside-principles-and-practice-YPD02361.html